cekrem/cekrem.github.io/content/posts/parse-dont-validate-typescript.md

 }
 ```

 And we want it to be _impossible_ to call `sendWelcome` with anything that hasn't been through the parser.
-No re-checking or "defensive programming".
-The type itself serves as the proof, as it were.
+No re-checking or "defensive programming"; a `ValidUser` can only have come from one place, and the compiler knows it.

 In Elm I'd reach for an opaque type and a smart constructor and be done in about four lines.
 In TypeScript it's, well, _possible_ at least.
 Just less pleasant.